-Store away from sparks, open flames, pilot lights, heat and other sources of ignition.
+Always store away from sparks, open flames, pilot lights, heat and other sources of ignition.

-Do not store tiller or gasoline near furnaces, water heaters, or any other appliances that produce heat or have automatic ignitions.
+Never store tiller or gasoline near furnaces, water heaters, or any other appliances that produce heat or have automatic ignitions.

-Never use a gasoline container, gasoline tank, or any other fuel item that is damaged or appears damaged.
+Never use a gasoline container, gasoline tank, or any other fuel item that is broken, cut, torn or damaged.